 Sketching is a powerful way to work out and communicate ideas.
-The nuSketch model [10] takes sketching to be a combination of interactive drawing and conceptual labeling.
+The nuSketch model [11] takes sketching to be a combination of interactive drawing and conceptual labeling.
 While most sketch understanding systems focus on recognition, nuSketch systems are based on the insight that recognition is not necessary in human-to-human sketching.
-The sketching Knowledge Entry Associate (sKEA) is the first open-domain sketch understanding system, built on a large knowledge base (1.2 million facts and about 39,000 concepts).
+The sketching Knowledge Entry Associate (sKEA) [12] is the first open-domain sketch understanding system.
+Anything that can be described in terms of sKEA's knowledge base can be used in a sketch. sKEA's knowledge base consists of a 1.2 million fact subset of Cycorp's Cyc KB1, which includes over 38,000 concepts, over 8,000 relations, and over 5,000 logical functions.
+We have added to that our own representations of qualitative physics, visual properties and relationships, spatial knowledge, and representations to support analogical reasoning, but the vast majority of the content that we deal with was independently developed.
 The breadth of this KB makes it an excellent platform for exploring common sense reasoning.

 Glyphs are the basic constituent of sketches.
 A glyph consists of its ink, which indicates its visual properties, and its entity, which is the thing depicted by the glyph.
 Entities can be instances of any of the concepts in the KB.
 Sketches are further structured into bundles and layers.
-Bundles formally capture the way that people divide up a complex sketch into subsketches.
 In this paper all of the sketches involve only a single bundle, so we ignore bundles.
-Layers decompose different aspects of a subsketch, e.g., two systems being compared side by side would be drawn in the same bundle, but each system on a different layer. sKEA computes a variety of visual relationships between glyphs based on ink [20].
-For example, Cohn's RCC8 qualitative topology relationships [1] are computed for every pair of glyphs in a layer.
+Layers decompose different aspects of a subsketch, e.g., two systems being compared side by side would be drawn in the same bundle, but each system on a different layer. sKEA computes a variety of visual relationships between glyphs based on ink [23].
+For example, RCC8 qualitative topology relationships [1] are computed for every pair of glyphs in a layer.

-We use Gentner's structure-mapping theory of analogy and similarity [11].
+We use Gentner's structure-mapping theory of analogy and similarity [13].
 In structure-mapping, analogy and similarity are defined in terms of structural alignment processes operating over structured representations.
 The output of this comparison process is one or more mappings, constituting a construal of how the two entities, situations, or concepts (called base and target) can be aligned.
 A mapping consists of a set of correspondences, a set of candidate inferences, and a structural evaluation score.
 A correspondence maps an item (entity or expression) from the base to an item in the target.
 A candidate inference is the surmise that a statement in the base might hold in the target, based on the correspondences.
 The structural evaluation score indicates overall match quality.

 We use two cognitive simulations based on structuremapping theory here.
 The Structure-Mapping Engine (SME) does analogical mapping [2].
-SME uses a greedy algorithm to compute approximately optimal mappings in polynomial time [7].
-The base and target descriptions can be pre-stored cases, or dynamically computed based on queries to a large knowledge base [16].
-MAC/FAC [8] models similarity-based retrieval.
+SME uses a greedy algorithm to compute approximately optimal mappings in polynomial time [8].
+The base and target descriptions can be pre-stored cases, or dynamically computed based on queries to a large knowledge base [19].
+MAC/FAC [9] models similarity-based retrieval.
 The first stage uses a special kind of feature vector, automatically computed from structural descriptions, to rapidly select a few (typically three) candidates from a large case library.
 The second stage uses SME to compare these candidates to the probe description, returning one (or more, if they are very close) of them as what the probe reminded it of.
-As performance systems, both SME and MAC/FAC have been used successfully in a variety of different domains, and as cognitive models, both have been used to account for a variety of psychological results [5].
+As performance systems, both SME and MAC/FAC have been used successfully in a variety of different domains, and as cognitive models, both have been used to account for a variety of psychological results [6].